ElcoLuijendijk/intro_earth_science_informatics/readme.md

 * Get familiar with visualizing and the analysis of timeseries data
 * Get familiar with visualizing and the analysis of subsurface data
 * Learn something about the geological and climate history of our planet
-* Learn something about the earthquakes and the subsurface of our planet
+* Learn something about earthquakes and the subsurface structure of our planet

 # Pre-requisites